Higham on the Hill Church of England Primary School

 The school has very good links with Higham on the Hill pre-school and all of our feeder senior schools, particularly Redmoor Academy.

-The pre-school is on site and so information sharing between staff as the children prepare to transfer into our reception class is very strong.
+The liaison with local pre-schools is well-established so information sharing between staff as the children prepare to transfer into our reception class is very strong.
 Staff meet regularly, during the summer term especially, to discuss the needs of individual children.
 Contact with external support agencies is maintained and all record keeping is transferred.
 Parents are invited into school to meet with the reception teachers and Headteacher (SENco) and have opportunities to address any concerns.

 As the children prepare for transfer at year 6, meetings are arranged between Y6 and Y7 staff and individual children’s needs are discussed as well as the sharing of pertinent documentation.
 Teachers from some of the feeder senior schools come to our school to teach specific lessons throughout the year and the year 6 pupils visit the feeder secondary senior schools routinely for activities such as reading groups and ‘Big Bang’ science.
 Many Y7 teachers are familiar faces on transfer and continuity of provision is a priority on both sides.